What is Maca and 16 easy Maca Latte Recipes and Smoothies to Enjoy its Benefits

 I’ve had a mini-obsession with black sesame seeds for quite some time.
 It started when I had a black sesame latte earlier this winter in a coffee shop here in L.A.
 It was so delicious, I dreamed about it for days.
 Then there was this tempeh bowl with black sesame sauce.
 Then my friend posted this beautiful coconut sesame black ice cream on her Instagram account (I still hope she’ll share the recipe soon ;)).

 Here I combined the powder with vegetable milk (I used homemade cashew milk, but any milk will do quite well), a few dates to sweeten slightly, a bit of coconut butter for a smoother texture, and a touch of vanilla and cardamom to enhance the flavors.
-It changes the traditional latte and it’s really delicious!
+It changes the way you experience traditional latte and it’s really delicious!
 I hope you try it!

 Notes: you will find black sesame powder in Asian grocery stores.
 You can also do it yourself at home.